Vietnam.vn - Nền tảng quảng bá Việt Nam

 Typhon system at Laoag International Airport in the Philippines on September 13, 2024

-The Philippine National Security Council (NSC) affirmed on February 15 that the country has never committed to China to transfer the US Typhon missile system, which was deployed since April 2024.
+The Philippine National Security Council (NSC) on February 15 affirmed that the country has never committed to China to transfer the US Typhon missile system, which was deployed from April 2024.

-The remarks were made by NSC spokesman Jonathan Malaya, after Chinese Foreign Ministry spokesman Guo Jiakun said the Philippines "violated" its commitment that "the deployment was temporary," according to the Philippine Daily Inquirer.
+The remarks, made by NSC spokesman Jonathan Malaya, came after Chinese Foreign Ministry spokesman Guo Jiakun said the Philippines "violated" its commitment that "the deployment was temporary," according to the Philippine Daily Inquirer.

 "The Philippines has never promised China that we will withdraw the Typhon missile system.
 We have not given any commitment to China on this," Mr. Malaya said at a press conference in Manila with other Philippine security officials.

-Earlier on February 12, Mr. Guo said at a press conference in Beijing that "the Philippines has repeatedly broken its word".
-"The Philippines has repeatedly explained the deployment of the Typhon system, promising that the deployment is temporary and that the system will be removed from the country after the relevant military exercises.
-However, they have violated that commitment, saying that they will have their own medium-range system and equip it with this deterrence capability," according to a spokesman for the Chinese Foreign Ministry.
+Earlier on February 12, Mr. Guo said at a press conference in Beijing that "the Philippines has repeatedly broken its word."
+"The Philippines has repeatedly explained the deployment of the Typhon system, promising that the deployment is temporary and the system will be removed from the country after the relevant military exercise.
+However, they have violated such a commitment, saying that they will have their own medium-range system and equip it with this deterrence capability," according to a spokesman for the Chinese Foreign Ministry.

 Mr Malaya said Beijing was "misleading" in its comments about the deployment of US missile systems to the Philippines, as China has also conducted "routine military training exercises" in which it deployed or tested some of its ballistic missiles.